-Baron Small Cap Fund - The fund seeks capital appreciation through long-term investments primarily in securities of small-sized growth companies.
+Baron Small Cap Fund - The investment seeks capital appreciation through long-term investments primarily in securities of small-sized growth companies.
 The fund intends that at least 80% of the fund's total assets are invested in the securities of small-sized growth companies.
 A small-sized growth company is defined as one having a market capitalization of under \$2.5 billion at the time of purchase.

-Mainstay Large Cap Growth Fund - The funds objective is to seek long-term growth of capital.
+Mainstay Large Cap Growth Fund - The investment seeks long-term growth of capital.
 The fund normally invests at least 80% of its assets in companies with market capitalization in excess of \$4.0 billion at time of purchase.